 In 1902, Wise created a map that would follow the cliffs for two miles long.
 Offering views of the coast before reaching the cliff section where people could enjoy a variety of unique, tunnel, bridges and caves.

 The Gobbins became a bigger tourist attraction than the Giants Causeway.
 Attracting visitors from all around the Country.
-Although sadly in 1954 the Gobbins Cliff path had to close due to the depression of the 1930s and for over 100 years no new bridges were built at The Gobbins.
+Although, sadly in 1954 the Gobbins Cliff path had to close due to the depression of the 1930s.
+For over 100 years no new bridges were built at The Gobbins.

 There were many attempts made by the government and individuals to restore the path to its original glory but nothing succeeded.
 Filmmaker John H Lennon came pretty close but the lack of funds and the decline in tourism numbers in Northern Ireland during the Troubles stopped this from moving forward.

 Although the remains of the path were still explored by many walkers and climbers even though they were considered dangerous.
 Many people had to be rescued throughout the ’80s, ’90s and early 2000s.